 The Test Set integrates twenty-two complete instruments in one box.
-It is designed to meet the communication test needs of both service and manufacturing, offering the functionality needed to test analog and digital (when used with an HP 83201A or 83201B Cellular Adapter) communications systems such as land mobile radios and dual-mode cellular phones.
+It is designed to meet the communication test needs of both service and manufacturing, offering the functionality needed to test analog and digital (when used with a Cellular Adapter) communications systems such as land mobile radios and dual-mode cellular phones.
 Some of the instruments in the Test Set (some may be optional) include: